MYulia/test_site/index.md

 ### How to start?

-If you don't want to install everything, you can use docker, whitch has everything you need.
+If you don't want to install everything, you can use docker, which has everything you need.

 To set up docker use [docker documentation](https://docs.docker.com/engine/installation/)